wmcdonald404/wmcdonald404.github.io/_posts/2024-11-09-quick-active-directory-controller.md

 We'll use [Windows 2022 on Vagrant with the Libvirt Provider](https://wmcdonald404.github.io/github-pages/2024/03/20/linux-vagrant-windows-boxes.html) as our starting point to update the end-to-end process.
 (Last time I built this was on Windows Server 2016 on VMware.)

+# Steps
-# Provision Virtual Machine / Vagrant Box
+## Provision Virtual Machine / Vagrant Box

 1. Start a Windows 2022 Vagrant Box
     ```